-The German women’s magazine, Barbara, features Jeanette May’s “Morbidity & Mortality” photographic series in issue #31, November 2018.
+The German women’s magazine, Barbara, features Jeanette May’s “Morbidity & Mortality” photographic series in issue #31, December 2018.
 The magazine aims to be smarter and funnier than the typical women’s magazine.
-The theme for this issue is “death,” so May’s photos of pet toys as murder victims fits perfectly.
+The theme for this issue is “crime,” so May’s photos of pet toys as murder victims fit perfectly.

 Visit Jeanette May’s studio during the EFA Open Studio event.
 All artists in the EFA Studio Program participate by opening their studios to the public for 3 days of art, conversation, and a behind the scene view of art-making.

 Jeanette’s studio #403

 323 W. 39th Street, New York, NY 10018

 "Tech Vanitas: Blue Typewriter" will be on exhibit at Filter Space in Chicago IL.
 This group show entitled Re/member/construct was juried by Lisa Volpe, Associate Curator, Photography, Museum of Fine Arts Houston.
 Exhibit dates: September 21 – October 27, 2018.
 Opening Reception: Friday, September 28, 6-9pm.